neoforged/.github/primers/26.1/index.md

 - `com.mojang.blaze3d.platform`
     - `InputConstants#setupKeyboardCallbacks` now takes in the `GLFWCharCallbackI` instead of `GLFWCharModsCallbackI` for the character typed callback, `GLFWPreeditCallbackI` to handle inputting complex characters via an input method editor, and `GLFWIMEStatusCallbackI` for notifying about the status of the editor
     - `MessageBox` - A utility for creating OS native messages boxes.
-    - `Window`
+    - `TextInputManager` - A manager for handling when text is inputted in the game window.
-        - `setIMEPreeditArea` - Sets the area where the predicted text cursor should appear.
+        - `setTextInputArea` - Sets the area where the predicted text cursor should appear.
-        - `startTextInput`, `stopTextInput`, `toggleIME` - Handles toggling the input message editor.
+        - `startTextInput`, `stopTextInput` - Handles toggling the input message editor.
+- `net.minecraft.client`
+    - `KeyboardHandler`
+        - `resubmitLastPreeditEvent` - Repeats the last preedit event that was sent.
+        - `submitPreeditEvent` - Tells the listener that the preedit text has been updated.
+    - `Minecraft`
+        - `textInputManager` - Returns the input manager.
         - `onTextInputFocusChange` - Changes the editor input status based on if the text input is focused.
-- `net.minecraft.client.Minecraft#notifyIMEChanged` - Sets that the input message editor status has changed.
 - `net.minecraft.client.gui.GuiGraphics`
     - `setPreeditOverlay` - Sets the overlay drawing the preedit text.
     - `renderDeferredElements` now takes in the `int`s for the mouse position and the game time delta ticks `float`